Positive Reinforcement In Dog Training

 When using positive reinforcement, it is important to select the right rewards for your dog.
 Different dogs are motivated by different things, so it’s essential to understand what your dog finds most rewarding.
 For some dogs, treats may be the most effective reward, while others may prefer praise or playtime.
 By selecting and using rewards that hold high value for your dog, you can maximize the effectiveness of positive reinforcement training.

-See also 10 Easy Tricks To Teach Your Dog
+See also Teaching Your Dog Basic Commands

 Timing Is Key